-All of our NEOs are eligible for annual performance-based cash incentive bonuses, which are designed to reward the achievement of certain annual corporate goals that the Company believes will ultimately drive stockholder value.
+All of our NEOs are eligible for annual performance-based cash incentive bonuses, which are designed to reward for achievement of certain annual corporate goals that the Company believes will ultimately drive stockholder value.
 Each performance-based cash incentive bonus opportunity is expressed as a target percentage of annual base salary.
-Mr. Newell's target performance-based cash bonus was 60% of his annual base salary, Dr. Hallam's target was 50% of his annual base salary and our other Named Executive Officers' targets were 40% of their annual base salaries.
-The 2021 incentive targets for Mr. Newell and Dr. Hallam were increased by ten percentage points from their 2020 incentive targets so that each of their target total cash compensation was closer to the median of our 2020 Peer Group and as a result of Dr. Hallam's promotion.
-The incentive targets for our other Named Executive Officers remained the same in 2021 as in 2020.
+Mr. Newell's target performance-based cash bonus was 60% of his annual base salary, Dr. Hallam's target was 50% of his annual base salary and Ms. Chung's target was 40% of her annual base salary.
+The incentive targets as a % of salary for all of our Named Executive Officers remained the same in 2022 as in 2021.

 No amount of incentive award was guaranteed and there was no maximum potential incentive bonus.
-Each NEO's incentive award payout was based on the level of achievement of corporate goals determined by the Compensation Committee in early 2021, and for

-NEOs other than our CEO, the participant's role in such goal achievement and the weighting of the goals, with the Compensation Committee retaining discretion to adjust or modify actual awards.
+Each NEO's incentive award payout was based on the level of achievement of corporate goals determined by the Compensation Committee in early 2022, and for NEOs other than our CEO, the participant's role in such goal achievement and the weighting of the goals, with the Compensation Committee retaining discretion to adjust or modify actual awards.
 The Compensation Committee did not exercise this discretion.

-The corporate performance goals for the fiscal year 2021 cash incentive bonus program were determined by the Compensation Committee in accordance with the responsibility delegated by the Board of Directors and included certain developmental, research, financial, and operational milestones, as discussed below.
-These milestones were selected to maximize appreciation of value in the Company, including maintaining timelines for development of the Company's clinical and preclinical product candidates, successful conclusion of licensing and/or collaboration transactions, expansion and development of the Company's manufacturing activities, including through third party contract development and manufacturing organizations, maintenance of an appropriate cash position and runway, and maintaining Company culture and employee morale while adding significantly to the employee base.
+The corporate performance goals for the fiscal year 2022 cash incentive bonus program were determined by the Compensation Committee in accordance with the responsibility delegated by the Board of Directors and included certain developmental, research, financial, and operational milestones, as discussed below.
+These milestones were selected to drive appreciation of value in the Company, including maintaining timelines for development of the Company's and the Company's partners' clinical and preclinical product candidates, successful conclusion of licensing and/or collaboration transactions, expansion and development of the Company's manufacturing activities, including through third party contract development and manufacturing organizations, maintenance of an appropriate cash position and runway, and maintaining Company culture and employee morale.
 Each of these goals pertain to confidential company development and business plans, the disclosure of which in any additional granularity would result in competitive harm to the company.
 The Compensation Committee believed that each of these goals would be challenging to achieve.

-In early 2022, the Compensation Committee assessed our corporate performance against the 2021 corporate goals, using both quantitative measurement and qualitative subjective judgement as to goal achievement.
-Accordingly, the Compensation Committee determined that the Company had achieved our corporate goals at an overall level of 105% due to overachievement with respect to development of STRO-002, development of our financial controls and internal reporting capabilities, as well as strong performance in hiring and retaining employees in the face of significant challenges posed by the external business environment.
-The 2021 corporate goals, the weighting of such goals, and the facts the Compensation Committee considered in determining the achievement of such goals are set forth below.
+In early 2023, the Compensation Committee assessed our performance against the 2022 corporate goals, using both quantitative measurement and qualitative evaluation.
+Accordingly, the Compensation Committee determined that the Company had achieved our corporate goals at an overall level of 100% of target due to overachievement with respect to business development and dealmaking goals and strong performance in goals related to hiring and retaining employees and continuing to build a resilient corporate culture that provides an environment in which employees choose to remain.
+The 2022 corporate goals, the weighting of such goals, and the facts the Compensation Committee considered in determining the achievement of such goals are set forth below.

-In assessing the 2021 corporate goals, the Compensation Committee considered achievement in the following categories with the target weightings as noted:
+In assessing the 2022 corporate goals, the Compensation Committee considered achievement in the following categories with the target weightings as noted:

-- •Proprietary Pipeline Progression (target weighting 35%) - •Partnered Program Progression (target weighting 20%) - •Strategic New Dealmaking (target weighting 15%) - Successful Manufacturing for Clinical supply in 2021 and Preparing for Future Success (target weighting 15%) - •Financial Performance (target weighting 10%) - •Commitment to Execution, Culture, Talent and Team (target weighting 5%)
+- •Proprietary Pipeline Progression (target weighting 45%) - •Partnered Program Progression (target weighting 10%) - •Strategic New Dealmaking (target weighting 20%) - •Successful Manufacturing for Clinical supply in 2022 and Preparing for Future Success (target weighting 10%) - •Financial Performance (target weighting 10%) - •Commitment to Execution, Culture, Talent and Team (target weighting 5%)